Playing guitar along to a drummer or a beat of some kind is probably one of the more important skills that many guitar players overlook.

 Regardless, if you’re reading this article, that means you’re ready to start working on this essential skill that separates you from the plethora of guitarists who don’t know how to keep time and therefore play with others.

-In this tutorial, I’m going to offer a series of tips for playing guitar along to a drummer as well as how to prepare for one.
+In this tutorial, I’m going to offer a series of tips for playing guitar along with a drummer as well as how to prepare for one.

 How To Play Guitar With Drums